vladak/shield/README.md

     ```
     circup install -r requirements.txt
     ```
-- if running on battery power (with RFM69), do not forget to delete `settings.toml` to avoid draining the battery because of WiFi
+- if running on battery power (with RFM69), do not forget to delete or move away `settings.toml` to avoid draining the battery because of WiFi

 ## Pre-requisites